Moreh Responsibilities

 Morehs of the Assemblies of the Great Awakening shall have a good grasp and hearty endorsement of the biblical and Hebraic/theological orientation of the leadership of the Great Awakening.
 The Assembly Moreh needs to meet the spiritual and character qualifications of elder as found in 1 Timothy 3:1-7 and Titus 1:6-9 and to exhibit the fruit of the Ruach as found in Galatians 5:22.
 He should be wise, discerning, decisive, sensitive, tender and firm.
 He should be a person of prayer and of the Word, sensitive to what the Ruach is saying to Israel.
 He should devote himself to daily prayer and Bible reading for the sake of guarding himself/herself from sin and stirring up his/her heart and mind to renewed passion for Mashiack and should lead his/her family in regular times in the Word and prayer.

-The Assembly Moreh should be a leader, collaborator, teacher, ruach filled, problem solver and peacemaker.
+The Assembly Moreh should be a leader, collaborator, teacher, ruach filled, problem solver, and peacemaker.

 • Should unreservedly hold to Great Awakening’s statement of beliefs.